LeonEricsson/Ensemble4DFlowNet/README.md

 | nr_low_block | Number of blocks in low resolution space within 4DFlowNet. |
 | nr_hi_block | Number of blocks in high resolution space within 4DFlowNet. |

+### Stacking
+For a stacking ensemble, the meta-learner needs to be trained in sequence of the base learners.
+The base learner accepts csv files while the meta-learner uses patched H5 files.

+To train base learners and the meta-learner:

+    1. Put all data files (HDF5) and CSV patch index files in the same directory (e.g. /data)
+    2. Sample the patches into buckets for each base learner using one of the approaches in stacking.ipynb.
+We recommend approach #3.
+Remember that the meta-learner needs training and validation data aswell, that the base learners have not trained on!
+    3. Open base_trainer.py and configure the data_dir and the csv filenames to train one base learner.
+Adjust available hyperparameters (detailed above)
+    4. Run base_trainer.py
     5. Repeat until every base learner has been trained.
     6. Open prepare_meta_dataset.py and configure the settings.
     7. Run the file two times, first to generate the training data and then the validation data.